JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_2.md

 [^20]: _Tasu_, two fingers wide, or the twenty-fourth part of a yard.

-[^21]: J have controlled my evil passions and subjugated them to the One Central Authority.
+[^21]: I have controlled my evil passions and subjugated them to the One Central Authority.

 [^22]: Or— guard me in this blind well, that is, this world.